Experiencing loss of battery? Or can’t switch your laptop back on?

 If Lithium-Ion Polymer batteries are left uncharged for very long periods of time, the voltage in the battery’s cells will start to drop and may become unserviceable.
 This may lead to the creation of gas within the cell, causing the battery pack to swell or pillow.

-Lithium-ion batteries are well documented for swelling if they aren’t properly cared for or treated in the correct way.
+Lithium-ion batteries are well documented for swelling.
+Lithium-ion Polymer batteries are housed in a flexible multi-layer pouch, which may sometimes swell for a variety of reasons..
 See the link to information from HP & DELL’s website: